Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise

 \

-The influence of randomness on nonlinear Schr{\"o}dinger (NLS) dynamics has been a topic of great interest and the source of an abundant literature since the pioneering works of Bourgain \cite{bourgain-0,bourgain}, de Bouard and Debussche \cite{debou-debu-1999,debou-debu-2002} in the late nineties.
+The influence of randomness on nonlinear Schr{\"o}dinger (NLS) dynamics, and more generally on dispersive models, has been a topic of great interest and the source of an abundant literature in the past years.
+These investigations can essentially be structured around two main directions.